MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_removewatermarkaction.md

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public const std::vector\<std::string\>& GetUIElementNames()  |  Gets a list of names that should be used to find the UI elements that should be removed. public ActionType GetType() const  |  Get the type of [Action](undefined).
+public const std::vector\&lt;std::string\&gt;& GetUIElementNames()  |  Gets a list of names that should be used to find the UI elements that should be removed. public ActionType GetType() const  |  Get the type of [Action](undefined).

 ## Members